Dorkies are so laid-back they sometimes need extra incentive to exercise each day.

 The best way to take care of a pet Dorkie is to learn as much as possible about this hybrid dog.
 A Dorkie puppy and an adult dog need different types of care.
 Learn some specifics about the care of a Dorkie.

 Dorkie puppies and adult dogs are at different stages of life.
 Naturally, they need different types of nutrients to maintain good health.
+Fortunately, there is a wide range of dog foods specialized to minimize dogs’ allergies.
 Checkout some considerations for this dog’s diet:

 Dorkie puppy food: Protein helps in the development of healthy muscles, tissues, and ligaments in a puppy’s body.
 Omega 3 fatty acids contribute to healthy skin which is important for a hybrid dog prone to allergies.
 Calcium builds strong teeth and bones.
 Vitamin C and E are important antioxidants in a Dorkie puppy’s diet.